ChronicleWolfVR/Web-Programming-Varun/Lab 6/READMELab6.md

 Load other information (e.g., images and dates) Enhance the visual display (e.g., tiles, colors, font sizes, ...)

-# Work Completed
+## Completed Work

 I created a dynamic website that takes information received from the Fox News RSS and displays them on a webpage.
-Each news story is on its own tile and can be clicked to move to the linked website
+Each news story is on its own tile and can be clicked to move to the linked website.